glennuke1/AttachablePartApi/README.md

 # AttachablePartApi
-Adds a way for modders to easily add assembling and disassembling to their mods The api also saves the attached state (You'll need to delete the save value in your
+Adds a way for modders to easily add assembling and disassembling to their mods The api also saves the attached state (You'll need to delete the save value in your mod)

 Note: You must have the dll in your mods folder